patricegamakuoh/openbsw/doc/index.rst

     - The ``executables/referenceApp/platforms/s32k1xx/main/src/main.cpp`` is the entry point for S32K148EVB platform.

     - ``StaticBsp`` is a class which contains platform specific BSP modules like ADC, PWM and CAN.

+- S32K3xx (S32K312/S32K344):

+    - The ``executables/referenceApp/platforms/s32k3xx/main/src/main.cpp`` is the entry point for S32K3xx platforms.

+    - ``StaticBsp`` is a class which contains platform specific BSP modules like ADC, PWM and CAN for Cortex-M7.

     - ``BspSystem`` class is used to handle bsp modules and its cyclic functions with ``lifecycleManager``.